Sinapse-Energia/bootloader-stm32/README.md

 For more information about a global view of how a generic bootloader should works, it is possible to consult the following url: http://blog.atollic.com/how-to-develop-and-debug-bootloader-application-systems-on-arm-cortex-m-devices
 <hr>

+# Hardware description

+- Microprocessors: STM32F030CC, STM32F405VG & STM32F030K6T6
+- GPRS Peripheral: Quectel M95.
+More information in docs/
+- WIFI/ETH Peripheral: USR-WIFI232-D2.
+More information in docs/

+# FTP Client
+A basic FTP client over GPRS and WIFI/ETH should be developed.

+- GPRS: The peripheral used includes native support for FTP.
+It is only necessary to encapsulate the AT commands in some C functions in order to connect / download / disconnect from FTP server

+- ETH / WIFI: The peripheral used for WIFI / ETH connection does not have native FTP support but provides a transparent transmission TCP protocol mode over UART.
+In this case is necessary to create the FTP packages and send it directly to the UART where USR device is connected, the answers will be received also over the UART.

 # Flow diagram and use case diagram

 The workflow of the bootloader should be the following one: